Sameach

-"Sameyakh" or "Sameach" (שמייח; meaning "happy") is a Hebrew song by the techno / pop band PingPong, a quartet consisting of Guy Asif, Roy Arad, Yifat Giladi and Ahal Eden.
-The song was the entry in the Eurovision Song Contest 2000.
+"Sameyakh" or "Sameach" (שמייח; meaning "happy") is a song by the techno / pop band PingPong, a quartet consisting of Guy Asif, Roy Arad, Yifat Giladi, and Ahal Eden.
+The song in the Eurovision Song Contest 2000.

 Themes

 The song describes an Israeli woman on a kibbutz who appears to be depressed, having a torrid affair with a Damascus man, who appears in the video in a traditional headdress, or keffiyeh.
 It makes references to wars and natural disasters such as floods, and when the reference to the cucumber is made, the singers sing into cucumbers.
 It also used the suggestive line "I want to do it with him all day long".